microsoft/AzureSearch_JFK_Files/README.md

 ![JFK files Cognitive Search](images/jfk-cognitive-search.jpg)

 ## JFK Files Architecture
-The JFK files example leverages the built-in Cognitive Skills inside of Azure Search and combines it with custom skills using extensibility.
+The JFK files example leverages the built-in Cognitive Skills inside of Cognitive Search and combines it with custom skills using extensibility.
 The architecture below showcases how the new Cognitive Search capabilities of Azure enable you to easily create structure from almost any datasource.

 ![Architecture](images/jfk-files-architecture.JPG)